The glossary is available for download as a PDF file here:

 A land use designation used to identify areas where enhanced levels of management are required to address sensitive values such as fish and wildlife habitat, visual quality, recreation and cultural heritage features, etc. The management intent is to maintain or enhance these values while allowing compatible human use and development.
-(Adapted from the Glossary definition for “special management area” in the Ft.
-St. John Land and Resource Management Plan.
-LINK)

 A singular or plural term for a population or series of populations of organisms that are capable of interbreeding freely with each other but not with members of other species.

 - endemic species: a species originating in, or belonging to, a particular region.
 Both “endemic” and “indigenous” are preferred over “native.”

 - exotic species: a species introduced accidentally or intentionally to a region beyond its natural range.
 “Exotic” is preferred over “alien,” “foreign” and “non-native”.

 - subspecies: a subdivision of a species.
 A population or series of populations occupying a discrete range and differing genetically from other subspecies of the same species.
 (MFR, Glossary of Forestry Terms.
 LINK)